MicrosoftDocs/Viva/WorkplaceAnalytics/Use/improve-agility.md

 Agile organizations are transparent and freely share information to avoid miscommunication and enable smart and timely decision making.

+According to [Five ways to empower your team to make decisions](https://insights.office.com/management-strategy/five-ways-to-empower-your-team-to-make-decisions/): “Employee empowerment is directly tied to results.
+A study by Zenger Folkman found 4 percent of employees are willing to put in more effort when empowerment is low, while 67 percent are willing to go above and beyond when empowerment is high.”

 Ways to accelerate decision-making:

-* Record meetings and share recordings in public channels whenever possible.
+* Provide wide access to Teams meeting recordings and notes in public channels whenever possible to increase the rate of information sharing.
 Also, provide wide access to meeting notes using Teams and OneNote.
-* Create Teams channels for teams to easily share information as it emerges both formally through notes and files and informally through chat.
+* Use Teams channels to share information as it emerges both formally through notes and files and informally through chats.

-For more best practices and ways to develop a 1:1 conversation series, see [Best practices for manager coaching](../tutorials/gm-coaching.md).
+For more best practices and change strategies, see [Best practices for meetings](../tutorials/gm-meetings.md).

 <!--
 ### Foster cross-group collaboration